akashacms/akashacms-website/documents/documents/extensions.html.md

 layout: article.html.ejs
 title: File names and extensions in AkashaCMS
 rightsidebar:
-publDate: May 26, 2014
+publicationDate: Jan 1, 2015
+author: david
 ---
 AkashaCMS uses the file name extensions to determine how to process each document, layout or partial.
-During the AkashaCMS v0.3.x time frame the rules for file names will be in flux.
-File name rules will settle down by the time AkashaCMS v0.4 is released.

-The general concept is that each document has its base name (xyzzy.html) and for documents requiring special processing (say, Markdown rendering) we append extensions to the file name documenting the processing.
-For example, `xyzzy.html.ejs.md` says to process the file first with Markdown, then with EJS, then with [the Mahabhuta engine](mahabhuta.html).
+The general concept is that each document has its base name (xyzzy.html) and for documents requiring special processing (say, Markdown rendering) we append a second extension to the file name documenting that processing.
+For example, `xyzzy.html.md` says to process the file first with Markdown, then with [the Mahabhuta engine](mahabhuta.html).
 The result is `xyzzy.html`.

 The extensions recognized are for files in `root_documents` and `root_layouts` directories are:

-* `php` - for PHP files - must be xyzzy.php(.other.extensions)
+* `php` - for PHP files - must be `xyzzy.php(.other.extensions)`
-* `html` - for HTML files - must be xyzzy.html(.other.extensions)
+* `html` - for HTML files - must be `xyzzy.html(.other.extensions)`
-* `ejs` - Process with EJS - https://github.com/visionmedia/ejs
+* `ejs` - Process with EJS - must be either `xyzzy.html.ejs` or `xyzzy.html.ejs.md` - the latter processes first with Markdown, then with EJS - https://github.com/visionmedia/ejs
-* `md` - Process with Markdown - https://github.com/evilstreak/markdown-js/
+* `md` - Process with Markdown - must be `xyzzy.html.md` - https://www.npmjs.com/package/remarkable - https://github.com/jonschlinkert/remarkable
-* `kernel` - Process with Kernel - https://github.com/c9/kernel

 The processing by different engines occurs in the order specified in the file name.

 Asset files are normally placed in the `root_assets` directory, but you may find it convenient to place them in the `root_documents` directory, instead.
-Go ahead and do so, and these files will be copied with no processing to the output directory.
+Files with simple file names (xyzzy.html) will be copied with no processing to the output directory.

 Files with the extension `.css.less` are recognized specially, and will be processed with the LESS renderer to produce a CSS file.
 See http://lesscss.org